 see red streaks on your breast or your breast becomes red, hot and swollen.

-Some women with mastitis or recurrent mastitis can develop a breast abscess – a collection of pus, which might need to be drained surgically (NHS, 2019b).
-So, if you think your mastitis hasn’t cleared within 24 hours or it returns, you might want to talk to your GP.
+Some women with mastitis or recurrent mastitis can develop a breast abscess – a collection of pus, which might need to be drained surgically (Mitchell et al, 2022).

-If you find you have recurring mastitis, it's a good idea to seek breastfeeding support to help make adjustments to your baby’s latch.
+If you find you have recurring mastitis, it's a good idea to seek breastfeeding support to help make adjustments to your baby’s latch and to discuss ways to manage your breastmilk supply.
 It might also be helpful to check that your baby doesn’t have any underlying medical conditions, such as a tongue-tie.
 Try to take these steps to help prevent mastitis:

 Ask a breastfeeding counsellor to observe a feed and check that baby is latching well and feeding efficiently.

 We support all parents, however they feed their baby.
-If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our support line on 0300 330 0700, whether you are exclusively breastfeeding or using formula milk.
+If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our support line on 0300 330 0700 (open 8am to midnight every day of the year), whether you are exclusively breastfeeding or using formula milk.

 Breastfeeding counsellors have had extensive training, will listen without judging or criticising and will offer relevant information and suggestions.
 You can also find more useful articles here.

-You might find attending one of our Early Days courses helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified Postnatal Practitioner and other new parents in your area.
+You might find attending one of our NCT New Baby courses helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified Postnatal Practitioner and other new parents in your area.